Entanglement Entropy of Free Fermions in Timelike Slices: INTRODUCTION

-The spatial subregion entanglement entropy, although related to thermodynamics in many aspects including the eigenstate thermalization hypothesis \cite{ETH1,ETH2,ETH3} and black holes \cite{bombelli1986,entropy_area_prl,blackhole_1,blackhole_2,blackhole_3,bousso2002}, can hardly be related to local measurements.
-Therefore, we ask if entanglement entropy can be defined in a timelike slice, such as an observer's worldline, which would be closer to a local observable.
-We show that an entanglement entropy of a quantum state can be defined in the sub-Hilbert space of a discrete set of spacetime points in a timelike slice.
-The timelike slice entanglement entropy we defined here for a quantum state has not been discussed in previous discussions of quantum entanglement in time and spacetime \cite{temporal_bell_1,temporal_bell_2,temporal_bell_3,oreshkov2012,fitzsimons2013,brukner2014,ried2015,brukner2015,jia2017,cotler2018,cotler2019}, and is different from the temporal entanglement entropy recently defined for the influence matrix \cite{abanin_prx,abanin_1,abanin_2,abanin_3,feynman-vernon}.
+The spatial subregion entanglement entropy, although related to thermodynamics in many aspects including the eigenstate thermalization hypothesis \cite{ETH1,ETH2,ETH3} and black holes \cite{bombelli1986,entropy_area_prl,blackhole_1,blackhole_2,blackhole_3,bousso2002}, is a nonlocal quantity.
+Therefore, we ask if entanglement entropy of quantum states can be defined in a timelike slice, such as an observer's worldline, which would be locally observable.
+For free fermion models, we show that the entanglement entropy of a quantum state can be explicitly defined for any spacetime slice consisting of a discrete set of points, which has not been discussed in previous studies of spacetime quantum entanglement \cite{temporal_bell_1,temporal_bell_2,temporal_bell_3,oreshkov2012,fitzsimons2013,brukner2014,ried2015,brukner2015,jia2017,cotler2018,cotler2019,quantum_cellular_automata,nebabu2023bulk}.
+It is also different from the temporal entanglement entropy for influence matrix \cite{abanin_prx,abanin_1,abanin_2,abanin_3,feynman-vernon} or similar generalizations in tensor networks \cite{Muller-Hermes_2012,Hasting_connecting_ent_2015}, which is defined for an effective time-direction ``quantum state", instead of for the physical quantum state (see \cref{sec:discussion}, and supplementary material (SM) \cite{suppl} Sec.
+II).

-We give the explicit formula for entanglement entropy in an arbitrary spacetime slice for free lattice fermions (\cref{fig1a}), and particularly investigate the entanglement entropy of one-dimensional (1D) free lattice fermions in an on-site time-direction slice of discrete times separated by $\tau$ (\cref{fig1b}).
-For lattice fermion spectrum with an energy range $E_0$, we find the time-direction entanglement entropy stabilizes to the Cardy formula of 1D chiral fermions \cite{Cardy_Peschel_1988,calabrese_qft_2004,calabrese_cft_2009} when $\tau<\tau_0=2\pi/E_0$, while is maximal and temperature independent when $\tau\gg\tau_0$.
-This leads us to conjecture that $\tau_0$ is the maximal time separation of local observations for retrieving information about the quantum state.
-Moreover, we show that the entanglement entropy exhibits clear distinctions in spacelike and timelike slices.
+We particularly investigate the entanglement entropy of one-dimensional (1D) free lattice fermions in an on-site time-direction slice of discrete times separated by $\tau$ (\cref{fig1b}).
+For lattice fermions with an energy spectrum of range $E_0$, we find the time-direction entanglement entropy of thermal states is maximal and temperature independent when $\tau\gg\tau_0=2\pi/E_0$, while stabilizes to the Calabrese-Cardy formula of 1D chiral fermions \cite{Cardy_Peschel_1988,calabrese_qft_2004,calabrese_cft_2009} when $\tau<\tau_0$ at zero temperature, indicating the existence of a continuous time limit ($\tau\rightarrow 0$).
+The mutual information at finite temperature also stabilizes when $\tau<\tau_0$.
+For non-eigenstates, the time-direction entanglement entropy exhibits volume law and can probe the Lieb-Robinson bound velocity.
+Moreover, we show that the entanglement entropy exhibits a crossover of behaviors between spacelike and timelike slices.